Supporting Students in Navigating LLM-Generated Insecure Code: Preliminary Study Results

 \PP{AI-powered Tools Experience} In our survey, 61 out of 68 students (89.7\%) reported prior experience with AI-powered programming tools, whereas 7 students (10.3\%) reported no such experience.
 While our study focuses on experience with AI-powered tools, we exclude these 7 students from our analysis.
 Therefore, we conduct the study with a total of 61 students.

-\PP{Programming Experience} In our survey, 43 students (70.5\%) report having less than 5 years of programming experience, 14 students (23.0\%) have 5 to 6 years of experience, and 4 students (6.6\%) have 7 or more years of experience, as described in~\autoref{tab:student_demographics}.
-This shows that every participating student has more than 2 years of programming experience to understand the generated code by AI tools. \looseness=-1
+\PP{Programming Experience} Among the remaining 61 students, 43 (70.5\%) report having 2 to 4 years of programming experience, 14 (23.0\%) have 5 to 6 years, and 4 (6.6\%) have 7 or more years.
+This shows that every student has more than 2 years of programming experience to understand the code generated by AI tools.

-\PP{Security Experience} In~\autoref{tab:student_demographics}, regarding their security background, 51 participants (83.6\%) had completed undergraduate security coursework, 9 (14.8\%) were currently enrolled in security courses, and 1 (1.6\%) had only high school exposure.
-This also shows that every student has a security experience.
+\PP{Security Experience} Among the remaining 61 students, 51 participants (83.6\%) had completed undergraduate security coursework, 9 (14.8\%) were currently enrolled in security courses, and 1 (1.6\%) had only high school exposure.
+This also shows that every student has security experience.